jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --no-MMD

-   Enable/disable creation of .d dependency files, used for make dependency detection, similar to gcc -MMD option.
+   Enable/disable creation of :file:`.d` dependency files, used for make dependency detection, similar to :command:`gcc -MMD` option.
 By default this option is enabled for :vlopt:`--cc` or :vlopt:`--sc` modes.

 .. option:: --mod-prefix <topname>